timkendrick/factory/README.md

 ## How it works

 - The `factory()` function takes two arguments:
-	- `template`: path to the template file/folder
+	- `template`: path to the template folder
 	- `placeholders`: array of [inquirer](https://www.npmjs.com/package/inquirer) prompts used to gather data for injecting into templates
-- You can then call the function that is returned, specifying a `destination` path and optionally passing in a key/value object containing template placeholder values
+- You can then call the function that is returned, specifying a destination path and any copy options, and optionally passing in a key/value object containing template placeholder values
-- The user is prompted for the value of any placeholders which were not provided in the key/value object
+- The user is prompted for the value of any placeholders which were not provided in the placeholder values object
-- The files are copied from the `template` path to the `destination`, replacing any placeholders in filenames and file content with the supplied values (using [lodash template](https://www.npmjs.com/package/lodash.template) syntax)
+- The files are copied from the `template` folder to the destination folder, replacing any placeholders in filenames and file content with the supplied values (using [lodash template](https://www.npmjs.com/package/lodash.template) syntax)

 ## Usage